Personalized and Specialized Care for Food Allergies, Intolerances and Sensitivities

-Our allergists and nurse practitioner have extensive experience helping people of all ages manage food allergies and food intolerences.
-At UChicago Medicine, your care team will take a comprehensive medical history, perform a physical exam, and may use a skin prick test and/or blood test to check for food allergies.
+Our care team takes an expansive look at your medical history, performs a physical exam and may use a skin prick test and/or blood test to check for food allergies.
 If allergy test results and medical history are inconclusive, and do not show whether or not you have (or still have) an allergy to a specific food, we may recommend an oral food challenge test.

 If you have a food allergy, your care team will work with you to develop a comprehensive management plan.
 This plan will include strategies for avoiding foods or medications that trigger reactions, as well as creating an emergency plan to treat reactions if they occur.
 Your provider may discuss experimental treatments for food allergy.